mschmidty/bio_notes/r/_posts/2021-11-04-some_aim_data_visualizations.md

 published: true
 ---

-I don't really put a lot of what I do at work here.
+I don't put a lot of what I do at work here.
 I try to keep work at work and a lot of what I post here is for fun.
 Lately though, I've been producing some visualizations from [Assessment Inventory and Monitoring (AIM)](https://aim.landscapetoolbox.org/) data that I think are worth sharing.

 ## Species Richness

 As part of the AIM protocol we try to identify every plant that occurs at each site.
-The first visualization is a column plot of the percentage of vegetation sites that a species of each plant is identidfied at, visualized by strata.
+The first visualization is a column plot of the percentage of vegetation sites that a species of each plant was identified  at, visualized by strata.

 ![Species Richness]({{"r/assets/most_abundant_plants_by_strata_large_white_small_v2.png" | relative_url }})